 Restorative Measures Referral for interventional support, Parent\Family required intervention support, and if warranted a BIP.
 Consequence (may include various actions) as determined by the DRT or faculty/staff.
-Ongoing parent-school meetings to support and implement restorative measures, if reasonable and in the best interest of school.
-Ineligible for Re- enrollment or immediate expulsion or withdrawal.
+Ongoing parent-school meetings to support and implement restorative measures, if reasonable and in the best interest of the school.
+Ineligible for Re- enrollment or immediate expulsion or withdrawal. -- -- --- --

-- Repetitive, ongoing, egregious Type A and or Type B infractions/incidents - Repeated violations of the School/classroom rules - Violation of School's Discipline & General Standards - Academic Integrity (refer to Academic Integrity section) - Fire setting - Causing a major disruption to the atmosphere of order and safety in the school - Ongoing violations of cell phone or personal device use (after 3rd infraction) - Causing damage to school property or private property - Bullying - Cyberbullying - Hit List - Harassment - Possessed an imitation firearm or other weapon, including explosives - Behavior that discredits St. Philip's School & Community Center or employees - Caused, attempted to cause, or threatened to cause physical injury - Egregious Sexual Misconduct or suggestive sexual behaviors/actions - Behavior dangerous to students and staff potentially leading to disruption or harm of self or others - Aids or abets the infliction or attempted infliction of physical injury on another person - Parent ongoing harmony or parent responsibility agreement violations - Inappropriate Sexual Behaviors or suggestive sexual behaviors/actions with self or others - Recording (audio or video) or photographing another person without their expressed permission
+- Repetitive, ongoing, egregious Type A and or Type B infractions/incidents - Repeated violations of the School/classroom rules - Violation of School's Discipline & General Standards - Uniform violations- (refer to Admission and Uniform Standards) - Academic Integrity (refer to Academic Integrity section) - Fire setting - Causing a major disruption to the atmosphere of order and safety in the school - Ongoing violations of cell phone or personal device use (after 3rd infraction) - Causing damage to school property or private property - Bullying - Cyberbullying - Hit List - Harassment - Possessed an imitation firearm or other weapon, including explosives - Behavior that discredits St. Philip's School & Community Center or employees - Caused, attempted to cause, or threatened to cause physical injury - Egregious Sexual Misconduct or suggestive sexual behaviors/actions - Behavior dangerous to students and staff potentially leading to disruption or the harm of self or others - Aids or abets the infliction or attempted infliction of physical injury on another person - Parent ongoing harmony or Parent Agreement violations - Inappropriate Sexual Behaviors or suggestive sexual behaviors/actions with self or others - Recording (audio or video) or photographing another person without their expressed permission

-DISCIPLINE CONDUCT- LS & MS PREP: TYPE D
+DISCIPLINE CONDUCT TYPE D

-TYPE "D" CONSEQUENCES Disciplinary Consequences are not sequential; therefore, any Disciplinary Consequence may precede another.
-(Two or more actions (not limited to the following) may be granted based on the severity of the infraction as determined by classroom or school policy or DRT) Restorative Measures - Required support, Parent\Family \Student required interventional support, if warranted and reasonable a formal comprehensive BIP.
-Consequence (may include various actions) may be determined by the DRT or faculty/staff.
-Ineligible for Reenrollment.
-Withdrawal or Expulsion Reported to Governing Agencies /Authorities
+TYPE "D" Refer to the "Disciplinary Consequences" section.
+Consequences are not sequential; therefore, any Consequence may precede another.
+(Two or more actions (not limited to the following) may be granted based on the severity of the infraction as determined by classroom or school policy or DRT)